canal grande Venice Canals Italy

 Key Highlights:

-- St. Mark’s Basilica: This place rocks with its fabulous gold mosaics and old-school Byzantine design standing tall by the water.
+• St. Mark’s Basilica: This place shines with its fabulous gold mosaics and traditional Byzantine design, standing tall by the water.

-Bacino San Marco’s always buzzing with parties and festivals, which bring the area to life.
+Bacino San Marco is always buzzing with parties and festivals, which bring the area to life.

 Just a stone’s throw from the Rialto Bridge lies this bustling waterway, a historic gem in Venice.
 It links up the Grand Canal with its tinier cousins in Rialto County.